Receiving Your Financial Aid

 All loans (Federal Perkins Loans, State Higher Education Loans, Federal Direct Subsidized/Unsubsidized Stafford, Federal Direct Grad PLUS) will be automatically credited to your student account after the loan entrance counseling and master promissory note have both been completed.
 Funds will normally be credited to your student account by the end of the add/drop period for each term.Federal Direct Loan funds cannot be disbursed until they have been received from the Federal Department of Education.
 This process can take anywhere between 1-2 business days from the day the request is originated.

 Funds received in excess of institutional charges (i.e. tuition, student fees, housing, meals, etc.) will be refunded to you.
 If you do not elect to use the electronic refund (eRefund) process, the refund will be processed as a paper check and sent to the current mailing address on file with the university.
-It is recommended that you sign up for “eRefunds” by logging on to your MyUH Portal at https://myuh.hawaii.edu and clicking the “Sign Up for eRefund” link.
+It is recommended that you sign up for “eRefunds” by logging on to the MyUH Portal and clicking the “Sign Up for eRefund” link.